walitemuri/covid-19-analysis-py/README.md

 COVID-19 Regional Analysis

-# Description
+## Description

-Using a collection of Data sets relating to COVID-19 me and my peers used 4 distinct approaches to analyze the information in order to extract relevant corelations.
-Each generated plot seeks to aid in answering 4 distinct questions that relate to the handling and policy decisions for handling the COVID-19 pandemic.
+Using a collection of Data sets (listed below) relating to COVID-19 me and my peers used 4 distinct approaches to analyze the information in order to extract relevant corelations.
+Each generated plot seeks to aid in answering 4 distinct questions that relate to the handling and policy decisions for the COVID-19 pandemic.

 Question 1) What percentage of each vaccination group in the Ontario population got admitted to ICU?

+The first plot is focused on examining the relationship between Vaccination and COVID-19 patients being admitted into the ICU.

 Vaccination Groups:
 * Partially Vaccinated